-Customer participation and shared responsibility are essential to successfully defend against toll fraud attacks.
-Our Verify and Authy products both include comprehensive built-in fraud detection and mitigation mechanisms.
-However, no provider-side solution can guarantee 100% effectiveness against sophisticated attackers using dynamic, constantly changing phone numbers and countries.
+Customer participation is essential to successfully defend against fraud.
+Our Verify product includes comprehensive built-in fraud detection and mitigation mechanisms.
+However, no provider-side solution can guarantee 100% effectiveness against sophisticated attackers.

 |Good Example - “Call me instead” option is not visible until 3 time-delayed SMS attempts.||Bad Example - “Call me instead” option is visible at any time and can be repeatedly submitted.|

-- Configure a Usage Trigger on your account to alert you when your usage goes above a certain threshold.
+You can also configure a usage trigger on your Twilio account to alert you when your usage goes above a certain threshold.

 Analyze IP location, IP owner (ISP/proxy/TOR/cloud provider, etc), and IP against the bad reputation list.
 Block TOR/Cloud Providers/proxies/bad IPs.

 While there are legitimate use cases for VPNs, attackers will likely use one to bypass simple I.P. address blocking and this is a signal that something might be awry.
 There are a lot of solutions for VPN detection out there to choose from.

 Email firstname.lastname@example.org if you are facing messaging abuse.
 Please include the following details in your message:

 Account SID: Product Type (e.g. Verify): Date/time Range: To/Recipient Country: Workspace SID (e.g. Verify Service SID): Description of Activity:

 Here are some more resources for account security that you might enjoy: